 Image preprocessing aims to reduce background noise.
 In this paper, a bilateral filtering is used for preprocessing.
-Bilateral filtering converts the weights coefficients of Gauss filtering into the multiply results of Gauss function and image intensity, and the optimized weight coefficients are convolved with images [12,13].
+Bilateral filtering converts the weights coefficients of Gauss filtering into the multiply results of Gauss function and image intensity, and the optimized weight coefficients are convolved with images [14,15].
 As a result, not only noise is reduced but also useful edge information is kept.
-Fig. 4(a) shows an original image and Fig. 4(b) shows the result of bilateral filtering.
-It can be clearly seen that most road marks are removed and vehicle edges are not affected obviously.
-The preprocessing provides a good image for ROI extraction and feature enhancement.
+Fig. 4 shows an original image and its bilateral filtering results.
+It can be clearly seen that most road marks are removed and vehicle edges are not blurred obviously.
+The preprocessed image is good for ROI extraction and feature enhancement.